alessandro-danti/ezSM-MySql-sh/README.md

 data to a MySql database.
 The core functionality stays the same as the original script, which will be kept up to date as the original author commits new releases.

+Changelog 8.12.2014
+ - Added database schema in MySql Workbench and generated schema file, plus a PNG picture as reference in the development branch - USE AT YOUR OWN RISK
+ - Added .gitignore file to ignore some unneeded extensions (.bak, .swp and OSX/Windows generated files)

 Changelog 1.12.2014
  - Created branch "development" where not production ready code can be found - USE AT YOUR OWN RISK.
    If you want to be sure that I have tested stuff throughly, please stick to the "master" branch.